-On July 1 Costa Rica will become the next tax jurisdiction to amend VAT rules relating to the cross-border supply of digital services.
+On July 1 Costa Rica became the latest tax jurisdiction to amend VAT rules relating to the cross-border supply of digital services.

 Optional Costa Rica VAT registration